Mandar Agashe: Later business career: 2009–present

 In 2011, Agashe launched Sarvatra's POS terminals to Urban co-operative banks in the Solapur district.
 Under Agashe's chairmanship, having previously been appointed the company's vice-chair as of 2018, the company's financial switch helping 450 co-operative banks and 50 urban co-operative banks, by 2018 and by 2020 respectively, connect to India's National Electronic Funds Transfer service.

 In 2020, at the start of the COVID-19 pandemic, Agashe announced he would consider making half of his employees work from home post-lockdown, further stating that cashless transactions would increase given the risk of contamination and social distancing norms.
 In February 2021, he was a panelist at a fintech conclave hosted by Businessworld.
 Between 2021 and 2022, Agashe was often quoted by several publications as an expert for the banking software and financial technology sectors.

+In March 2022, Agashe spoke at that year's Businessworld fintech conclave, and was a guest of honour at a conference at his alma mater.
+He further contributing an article to The Economic Times in October 2022.
 In March 2023, Agashe stated that it was Sarvatra Technologies' mission to showcase its Unified Payments Interface capabilities to highlight India's payment software capabilities at the 2023 G20 New Delhi summit.
-In September 2023, he was a panelist at a conference hosted by Banca d'Italia in Rome discussing the Payment Services Directive.
+In September 2023, he was a panelist at a conference hosted by Banca d'Italia in Rome discussing the Payment Services Directive, writing again for The Economic Times that same month.

-In June 2024, he was part of a delegation hosted by Keith Rowley, then Prime Minister of Trinidad & Tobago, exploring the possibility of introducing Sarvatra Technologies' digital payments technology to the country.
+In June 2024, he was part of a delegation hosted by Keith Rowley, then Prime Minister of Trinidad and Tobago, exploring the possibility of introducing Sarvatra Technologies' digital payments technology to the country.
 In August 2024, he was a panelist at the 9th Global Economic Summit at the World Trade Centre, Mumbai, discussing emerging technologies in fintech.
 In October 2024, the Maharashtra Brahmin Mandal felicitated Agashe and Prasad Oak at the Tilak Smarak Ranga Mandir with entrepreneurship and artist awards, respectively.

 In March 2025, Agashe won a portrait drawing by M. F. Husain depicting Agashe and actress Madhuri Dixit at auction in Mumbai.
 The portrait had been held by the Delhi Art Gallery since 1997, after Husain had drawn it on the set of the movie Dil To Pagal Hai in March 1997.
+In December 2025, Agashe was one of the chief guests at the Institute of Electrical and Electronics Engineers's Pune academic conference alongside Raghunath Shevgaonkar.